kolan72/PoliNorError/README.md

 -   The delegate  to handle is null.
 -   The exception cannot be handled due to policy rules.
 -   The error filter conditions are not satisfied (the  `ErrorFilterUnsatisfied`  property will also be set to `true`).
--   A critical error has occurred within the catch block, specifically related to the saving error for  `RetryPolicy`  or calling the fallback delegate for  `FallbackPolicy` (the  `IsCritical`  property of the  `CatchBlockException`  object will also be set to  `true`).
+-   A critical exception has occurred within the catch block, specifically related to the saving exception for  `RetryPolicy`  or calling the fallback delegate for  `FallbackPolicy` (the  `IsCritical`  property of the  `CatchBlockException`  object will also be set to  `true`).
  -  The cancellation occurs after the first call of the handling delegate, but before the execution flow enters in the `PolicyResult` handler.
  -  If the handling result cannot be accepted as a success, and a policy is in use, you can set `IsFailed` to true in a `PolicyResult` handler by using the `SetFailed` method.